-CLTR3516: PERFORMING CULTURE: DANCEHALL AS RITUAL AND SPECTACLE analyzes how these can be understood within and beyond their everyday contextual framings and explores what these features tell us about the community and society in which they take place.
+CLTR3516: PERFORMING CULTURE: DANCEHALL AS RITUAL AND SPECTACLE

+The course explores select facets of dancehall culture such as street and other performances, its rituals and celebration, alongside the spectacle of fashion and masquerade, and the video-light.
+It analyzes how these can be understood within and beyond their everyday contextual framings and explores what these features tell us about the community and society in which they take place.
 It examines elements of the everyday performance, ritual and spectacle that characterize the "theatre" of dancehall culture.
 Theories from performance studies, cultural studies and anthropology will be deployed to analyses of dancehall culture's rituals and spectacle.
 Particular attention will be paid to the ways in which agency is created by actors from socio-cultural spaces of power from below.